Let me tell you 3 stories that intersect. No. Actually 4 stories, bridging 111 years and all connected by one word: MONOPOLY.

 It began for me in 1960/61.
 The family acquired a monopoly set.
 By today’s standards it was very dreary: a black box of the classic size containing dozens of little houses and hotel made of wood*, a bizarre collection of playing pieces, and a lot of paper and cardboard. ( * If you put them in your mouth and sucked on them, all the colour came off.)
 It opened a world of play for me and my big brother.
 Hell: something had to!
 Life was tough back in the Old Days. – We had to travel places in automobiles; either cars or buses.
 And for long distances: trains.
 Sometimes we walked.
 Just – walked.
 Yes, I know!
 Communication occurred via electronic devices, and we cooked with electricity!
 People worked at jobs and earned money which we used to buy stuff, from shops!
 Outside it snowed for 51 weeks per year, and the sun seldom got over the surrounding hills.
 This was in Dunedin, New Zealand, which is a suburb of Antarctica.

 So to while away those dreary months, we played The Great Dreary Game.
 The great thing about Monopoly is that a single game could take up to six weeks to complete.
 I invested several thousand hours of my life in playing Monopoly, an investment that has certainly paid off in lots of ways.
 Actually, it hasn’t.
-I just made that bit up.
+I made that up.
 It was time utterly wasted.

 I could probably still tell you the names of all the sets.
-We had the London Board, of course, being effectively British citizens (but labelled ‘New Zealanders’) who lived the the Far-flung Colonies and imported our entire culture from Britain, just as we exported our entire output of lamb, butter, and butter boxes to Britain.
+We had the London Board, of course, being effectively British citizens (but labelled ‘New Zealanders’) who lived in the Far-flung Colonies and imported our entire culture from Britain, just as we exported our entire output of lamb, butter, and butter boxes to Britain.
 (The boxes were made of a beautiful honey-coloured timber called Kaihikatea from the lowland forests of the South Island – only a hundred or so miles closer to Antarctica from my place.
 These butter-boxes were also received with gratitude.
 They were hoarded, then chopped up and used to light Britain’s coal fires for seventy years straight.
 I kid you not.)

 Back to monopoly, and here is a very curious thing: my Big Brother Gordon, two years my senior and Boss of Everything, micro-managed the game and how it was played.
 Discontent with the complex rules, he simplified.
 Auctions – gone!
 Calculating ten percent on mortgage repayments – gone.
 Halving the price of house if you had to sell back – gone! £10 to get out of jail (which was spelt ‘gaol’), and so on.
 He massaged things continuously – so that he could always win!